How to Deter and Get Rid of Pigeons

 - They’re noisy and not in a good way.

-In this guide, we’ll list products and ideas for you to try.
-We’re confident that with only a little effort and small cost, you’ll be able to get rid of pigeons and stop them from coming back.
+In this guide, I’ll list products and ideas for you to try.
+I’m confident that with only a little effort and small cost, you’ll be able to get rid of pigeons and stop them from coming back.

 1) Roof Spikes

-Despite being called roof spikes, this product can be used in dozens of locations:
+Despite being called roof spikes, I’ve seen this product used successfully in dozens of locations:

 - Balcony handrails.